Jarnail Singh (politician, born 1973): Political career

 Jarnail Singh contested the 2014 general elections as an AAP candidate from West Delhi.
 He lost to Pravesh Verma of BJP by a margin of 268,586 votes.
-In 2015 Delhi Assembly elections, he won from the Rajouri Garden constituency.
+In the 2015 Delhi Assembly elections, he won from the Rajouri Garden constituency.
 He is sometimes confused with Jarnail Singh, an AAP MLA from Tilak Nagar in Delhi.

 Singh died from COVID-19 in 2021.